 In the case of mechanism B, there will need to be clearly defined roles and responsibilities incumbent upon both ICANN org and the other organization, and an agreement in place about how these roles are carried out operationally.
 The non-profit would need to have appropriate conflict of interest policies and practices in place for the elements of the program it manages.
 In addition, ICANN org will maintain oversight to ensure that legal and fiduciary obligations are met.

 In the case of mechanism C, the ICANN Foundation, new procedures will have to be established.
-They can draw on ICANN Org procedures and industry best practices.
+They can draw on ICANN org procedures and industry best practices.
 ICANN org will maintain oversight to ensure that legal and fiduciary obligations are met.
 At the same time, the ICANN Foundation must maintain a healthy independence.

 CCWG Recommendation #4: Robust conflict of interest provisions must be developed and put in place at every phase of the process, regardless of which mechanism is ultimately selected.